top of page

 We define our ethical standards through four pillars of regenerative travel.

-1. Human Dignity & Fair Stewardship: We believe that the heart of Kenya is its people.
-We ensure our partners pay staff above the industry standards, fostering a cycle of pride and local economic empowerment.
+1. Ethical Standards & Fair Labour Standards: We believe the heart of Kenya is its people.
+By partnering exclusively with operators like Sunworld who pay above industry standards, we ensure your journey fosters a cycle of local economic empowerment and professional pride.

 Are any safaris in Kenya truly ethical?